philippeitis/cpsc312-project/README.md

 Our MVP will deliver 3 core features necessary to build the product above:

 1. Consolidation of all functions available given imported and standard libraries into a single knowledge-base.
-2. Natural language processing of user descriptions about what they want to do
+2. Processing of natural language descriptions to identify suitable functions to satisfy said description
 3. A scoring feature which will sort the possible approaches by what is most likely the best option

 Our MVP omits a GUI, but provides a command line UI and a REST API, which makes it easy for users to build their own interfaces, either by example, or by hooking into the REST API.
+A full implementation of our product pitch would also incorporate powerful NLP models to work with complex user descriptions, and utilize NLP to improve the quality of searches - for example, by automatically detecting synonyms and allowing these to be incorporated into queries.

-Prolog makes defining knowledge bases and constraint satisfaction problems very intuitive as its ability to search for terms that make a predicate true is a core feature of it's proof procedure.
+Prolog is very suitable for this task, as it makes it intuitive to define knowledge bases and implement search by describing constraint satisfication problems.

 By building systems of constraints, we have already begun to learn the best designs for a search algorithm in Prolog.
 We also anticipate that building functions for scoring paths can be used to train machine learning models to more intelligently explore the space of user defined functions.